PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-12 05:11:53
+Last updated: 2024-04-12 05:12:26
-Random Quote: The pain is his vessel, desire his compass.
-It is all that man is capable of. -
+Random Quote: A true man does what he will, not what he must.  -  Cersei Lannister